dcchambers/dcchambers.github.io/_posts/2018-03-24-whats-up-world.md

 Because `Hello, World!` is *sooo* 1976.

 This is a technical blog.
-Since it's a blog about technology, let's get some *technical details* out of the way.
+Let's get some *technical details* out of the way.
-* The content is written in [`markdown`](http://commonmark.org/help/).
+* The content is written in [`markdown`](http://commonmark.org/help/)
 * The site is built with [Jekyll](https://jekyllrb.com/).
 * It's hosted on [Github Pages](https://pages.github.com).
+* You can view even view the [source code](https://github.com/dcchambers/dcchambers.github.io).

 ## Why am I writing this?